jbtronics/settings-bundle/docs/usage/settings.md

 * `name` (optional): The name of the parameter, by which it should be identified internally (this will be the key in the normalized data, etc.) If not set, this will default to the name of the property.
 * `label` (optional): A string or translation key, which can be used as user friendly label for the parameter, when showing it to user (e.g. in forms).
 This should be just a few words maximum.
 * `description` (optional): A string or translation key, which can be used as user friendly description for the parameter, when showing it to user (e.g. in forms).
 Unlike the label this can be a longer text giving more information about the parameter.
-* `extra_options` (optional): An array of extra options, which is passed to the parameter type.
+* `options` (optional): An array of extra options, which is passed to the parameter type.
 The available options depend on the parameter type.
 See the documentation of the parameter type for more information.
+* `formType` (optional): The (symfony) form type, which should be used to render the parameter in forms.
+This overrides any default values given by the parameter type.
+* `formOptions` (optional): An array of options, which is passed to the form type.
+This overrides the defaults defined by the defaults defined by the parameter type.
+The available options depend on the form type.
+See the documentation of the form type for more information.
+* `nullable` (optional): Override the behavior if the parameter is considered nullable.
+Normally this is derived automatically from the declared property type.
+* `groups` (optional): The groups this parameter belongs to.
+This can be used to only render certain subsets of the parameters in forms, etc. This must be an array of strings, or null if this parameter should not belong to any group.